happycoder0011/claude-code/plugins/feature-dev/commands/feature-dev.md

    - "Analyze the current implementation of [existing feature/area], tracing through the code comprehensively"
    - "Identify UI patterns, testing approaches, or extension points relevant to [feature]"

+2. Launch parseltongue-enhancer to generate context for [feature area] using --format json and assess blast-radius for potential impacts

-2. Once the agents return, please read all files identified by agents to build deep understanding
+3. Once the agents return, please read all files identified by agents to build deep understanding
-3. Present comprehensive summary of findings and patterns discovered
+4. Present comprehensive summary of findings and patterns discovered

 ---